Changissnz/selfinterest/README.md

-part of the variably-shaped and elongated connected body of sprawl, instead of a concentrated power that is more exclusive to those outside of the centrality, the "sprawl" enables capabilities agnostic to the spatial context to thrive because of the linked benefits from the operational supply chain.
+part of the variably-shaped and elongated connected body of sprawl, instead of a concentrated power that is more exclusive to those outside of the centrality, the "sprawl" enables capabilities agnostic to the spatial context to thrive because of the linked benefits from the operating supply chain.
 And in many cases, the concentrated source, a statist nation by similar comparison, despite its executive efficiency, is not able to gain any more than it loses when it attempts to enter competition by breaking into the other's "sprawl".
 Here is a pseudo-profound saying